You are here:

 Promoting Cleaner Fuels and Vehicles Worldwide

-The PCFV engages governments and stakeholders in developing countries to accomplish the following:
+The PCFV engages governments and stakeholders in developing countries:

 - To eliminate lead in gasoline globally.
 There are only a few countries left still using only leaded fuels, and several offering both leaded and unleaded fuels.
-View map displaying countries still using leaded fuels, courtesy of PCFV.
+View map displaying countries still using leaded fuels, Exit(1 pp, 4 M, About PDF) courtesy of PCFV.

 - For all countries to have access to fuel with 50 ppm sulfur.
 For comparison, the United States uses 15 ppm sulfur diesel fuel; most developing countries offer fuels that are much higher in sulfur content.
-View map displaying countries using sulfur in diesel, courtesy of PCFV.
+View map displaying countries using sulfur in diesel, Exit(1 pp, 4.15 M, About PDF) courtesy of PCFV.

 - To promote the introduction of cleaner, more efficient vehicles.
 Over 20 developing countries have currently committed to adoption of vehicle emission standards, as well as mandatory requirements for catalytic convertors and basic vehicle import standards, such as restrictions on the age of used vehicles.